...

 Blue-Colored-Dot

 In general, the blue color indicates the medical ingredient in the packaging.
 So, if a box or bag contains a medical-related instrument or any other product, that box may be printed with a blue circle to help people know about its nature.
+Chips in a blue bag depict the original, salt, or vinegar flavor.
+Commonly, colorful circles on chip bags are used for presentation or as branding colors to attract more customers.

 Red Colored Circle